MichiganDataScienceTeam/F24-mini-copilot/README.md

 | 6    | 11/3   | Creating a VSCode Extension                 |
 | 7    | 11/10  | Buffer Week / Going deeper                  |
 | 8    | 11/17  | Final Expo Prep                             |

+## Repository Structure

+This repository contains both educational materials (starter notebooks for basic training) and our actual full implementation of recreating GitHub Copilot.

+Education materials can be found under `education/`, and our implementation can be found under `src/`.